Yeeldx/yeeldbox-devdocs/docs/developers/v2/CONTRACTS_REVIEW.md

 This document is based on:

-- The experience that the Yearn team has reached out to developing smart contracts and helping other protocols to mitigate risks.
+- The experience that the Yeeldx team has reached out to developing smart contracts and helping other protocols to mitigate risks.
 - Third sources (website, posts, and others).
 See more info in the `Sources` section.

 ## Considerations